 SUSE Prime works only on systems running X11, not Wayland.
-If your system runs Wayland you may disable it and fall back to X11 (see Section 7.4.1, "Prerequisites").
+If your system runs Wayland, you must disable it and fall back to X11 if you want to use SUSE Prime (see Section 7.4.1, "Pre-requisites").

 7.4.1 Prerequisites